 - Offer our optional servicing and maintenance contract.

-- Provide you with a 5- year guarantee on all installation and construction work.
+- Provide you with a 2- year guarantee on our groundwork.

 - Issue you with a certificate of completion for the installation and a part P electrical connection certificate.